Bad Faith Insurance Attorney in Wheeling, WV

 If you have had an insurance claim that was not paid in good faith by your insurance company, you have a legal right to pursue the benefits you deserve.
 You may also deserve compensation for the damages you have incurred because of the insurance company’s bad faith conduct.

-For more than 35 years, the West Virginia bad faith insurance lawyers at Jividen Law Offices, PLLC have protected the rights and interests of individuals and businesses throughout the Ohio Valley region and across West Virginia.
+For more than 35 years, the Wheeling bad faith insurance lawyers at Jividen Law Offices, PLLC have protected the rights and interests of individuals and businesses throughout the Ohio Valley region and across West Virginia.
 We have helped many clients who have been taken advantage of by unscrupulous insurance companies.

 What Is a Bad Faith Insurance Claim?